Pinus rigida

-Pinus rigida, the pitch pine, is a small-to-medium-sized pine.
-It is native to eastern North America, primarily from central Maine south to Georgia and as far west as Kentucky.
+Pinus rigida, the pitch pine, is a small-to-medium-sized conifer in the family Pinaceae.
+It is a pine native to eastern North America, primarily from central Maine south to Georgia and as far west as Kentucky.
 It is found in environments which other species would find unsuitable for growth, such as acidic, sandy, and low-nutrient soils.

 Description

-The pitch pine is irregular in shape, but grows to 6–30 m).
+The pitch pine is irregular in shape, but grows to 6–30 m.
 Branches are usually twisted, and it does a poor job at self-pruning.
-The needles are in fascicles (bundles) of three, about 6–13 cm in length, and are stout (over 1 mm broad) and often slightly twisted.
+The needles are in fascicles (bundles) of three, about 6–13 cm in length, and are stout, with breadth over 1 mm, and often slightly twisted.
 The cones are 4–7 cm long and oval, with prickles on the scales.
 Trunks are usually straight with a slight curve, covered in large, thick, irregular plates of bark.
-Pitch pine has an exceptionally high regenerative ability; if the main trunk is cut or damaged by fire, it can re-sprout using epicormic shoots.
+Pitch pine has a high regenerative ability; if the main trunk is cut or damaged by fire, it can re-sprout using epicormic shoots.
 This is one of its many adaptations to fire, which also include a thick bark to protect the sensitive cambium layer from heat.
 Burnt pitch pines often form stunted, twisted trees with multiple trunks as a result of the resprouting.
 This characteristic makes it a popular species for bonsai.

-Pitch pine is rapid-growing when young, gaining around one foot of height per year under optimal conditions, until growth slows at 50–60 years.
+Pitch pine is rapid-growing when young, gaining around 30 cm height per year under optimal conditions, until growth slows at 50–60 years.
 By 90 years of age, the amount of annual height gain is minimal.
 Open-growth trees begin bearing cones in as little as three years, with shade-inhabiting pines taking a few years longer.
-Cones take two years to mature.
+The cones take two years to mature.
 Seed dispersal occurs over the fall and winter, and trees cannot self-pollinate.
-The lifespan of a pitch pine is about 200 years or longer.
+The lifespan of a pitch pine is about 200 years or longer; the maximum recorded age is 398 years (as of January 2026).

-Pitch Pine being trained as bonsai.
+Pitch pine being trained as bonsai.
 This specimen was collected in the wild.

 Taxonomy

-It was given its scientific name, Pinus rigida, by British botanist Philip Miller.
-It belongs to the family Pinaceae and the subgenus Pinus (formerly Diploxylon), along with other hard pines.
+It was given its scientific name, Pinus rigida, by the British botanist Philip Miller.
+It belongs to the family Pinaceae and the subgenus Pinus, along with other hard pines.